Featured in The Health Care Blog, February 2020

 By: Chris Jaeger, Advisor for ACO and Health System Strategy

 In April 2019, the Centers for Medicare & Medicaid Services (CMS) announced the Primary Cares Initiative, which is expected to reduce administrative burdens and increase patient care while decreasing healthcare costs.
-Learn more about the Primary Cares Initiative and its proposed value-based payment models in part one of this two-part blog series.
+Learn more about the proposed Primary Cares Initiative value-based payment models in part one of this two-part blog series.
 Part two will focus on how eConsults directly support the goals of this initiative.

 While the health care landscape has never been static, rarely has it seen such radical changes as it has within recent decades.
 The United States’ population continues to age, and the prevalence of chronic conditions such as obesity, diabetes, heart disease, and anxiety or depression contributes to a substantially increased demand for care.
 These factors are pushing a shift from a provider-centric model toward more efficient outcome-based models that put the patient at the center and heavily rely on primary care as the steward of patient care.

 Primary care is a vital resource in dealing with the many factors altering the health care landscape.
 A 2019 study published in JAMA Internal Medicine found that for every 10 additional primary care physicians (PCPs) per 100,000 people, patients saw a 51.5-day increased life expectancy.